People of the Promised Land, Part I

 From Joshua to Solomon, God's united people entered and flourished in the promised land.

-Beginning with Israel's entrance into Canaan under the leadership of Joshua, People of the Promised Land I and II chart the ups and downs of the nation of Israel.
-People of the Promised Land I covers the united kingdom of Israel, from Joshua to Solomon.
+Beginning with Israel's entrance into Canaan under the leadership of Joshua, People of the Promised Land I charts the ups and downs of the united kingdom of Israel.

 Joshua: In the days after Moses, a new leader would guide God's people faithfully and courageously into the land the Lord had promised.